Generating Independent Replicates Directly from the Posterior Distribution for a Class of Spatial Latent Gaussian Process Models: Methodology

-In Theorem~\ref{thm:4} the presence of $\alpha_{\xi}>0$ makes $\bm{\alpha}_{M}$ and $\bm{\kappa}_{M}$ strictly positive when elements of the Poisson and binomial data vectors $\textbf{z}_{2}$ and $\textbf{z}_{3}$ are zero.
-Hence, the presence of a fine-scale term allows one to avoid the boundaries of the parameter space, leading to a well-defined GCM.
+In Theorem~\ref{thm:4} the presence of $\alpha_{\xi}>0$ make components of $\bm{\alpha}_{M}$ and $\bm{\kappa}_{M}$ strictly positive when elements of the Poisson or binomial data vectors $\textbf{z}$ are zero-valued.
+Hence, the presence of a cGCM (chosen to be close to a Gaussian) fine-scale term allows one to avoid the boundaries of the parameter space, leading to a well-defined GCM.
 Theorem~\ref{thm:4} allows one to obtain replicates directly from the posterior distribution $f(\bm{\zeta},\textbf{q}\vert \textbf{z})$ using a familiar projection expression, as seen below in Theorem~\ref{cor:2}.\\

 \begin{theorem} {Denote a replicate of $\bm{\zeta}$, $\textbf{q}$, and $\textbf{y}$ using $f(\bm{\zeta},\textbf{q}\vert \textbf{z})$ from Theorem~(\ref{thm:4}) with $\bm{\zeta}_{rep}$, $\textbf{q}_{rep}$, and $\textbf{y}_{rep}$.
 Then }